arohit-talari/venturo-electronics-analysis/README.md

 <h3 align="center">Product Performance</h3>

 **Protect MacBook Air as the Revenue Anchor**
-- MacBook Air has consistently accounted for **20-21%** of total revenue across all four years, all four regions, and every market condition — no other product carries this level of concentration or risk.
+- MacBook Air has consistently accounted for **20-21%** of total revenue across all four years, all four regions, and every market condition.
+No other product carries this level of concentration or risk.
-- Supply, pricing, and promotional decisions for MacBook Air should be treated as portfolio-level decisions - there is no product that can absorb the revenue impact if this anchor underperforms.
+- Supply, pricing, and promotional decisions for MacBook Air should be treated as portfolio-level decisions.
+There is no product that can absorb the revenue impact if this anchor underperforms.

 **Prioritize Premium Tier Inventory During Recovery Cycles**
 - MacBook Air, Samsung Galaxy S24, and iPhone posted the three highest recovery rates in the catalog (**+80.8%**, **+77.3%**, **+75.5%**) — Alexa and Anker were the only two that declined.
 Budget gains during downturns reverse when conditions improve.
 - When macro conditions show signs of recovery, skew inventory and marketing investment toward the premium tier - that is where lasting revenue growth comes from.

 **Treat Refund Rate as an Early Warning Indicator**
-- The overall refund rate climbed from **6.5%** in 2022 to **12.0%** in 2024 — breaching the **10%** threshold across all 10 products simultaneously before the revenue collapse was fully visible in quarterly reports.
+- The overall refund rate climbed from **6.5%** in 2022 to **12.0%** in 2024, breaching the **10%** threshold across all 10 products simultaneously before the revenue collapse was fully visible in quarterly reports.
 - A simultaneous multi-product breach above 10% should prompt an immediate demand and pricing review — it signals customers pulling back financially before the revenue impact shows up.

 <h3 align="center">Customer Loyalty</h3>

 **Accelerate Loyalty Enrollment — Prioritize EMEA**
-- EMEA's **29.2%** adoption rate trails NA's **41.7%** by **12.5** percentage points — every region that entered 2025 with higher adoption recovered faster, and EMEA has the most ground to close.
+- EMEA's **29.2%** adoption rate trails NA's **41.7%** by **12.5** percentage points.
+Every region that entered 2025 with higher adoption recovered faster, and EMEA has the most ground to close.
-- Loyalty members retained at **47.0%** versus **27.0%** for non-members — Closing the EMEA enrollment gap is the single most valuable intervention available heading into 2026.
+- Loyalty members retained at **47.0%** versus **27.0%** for non-members.
+Closing the EMEA enrollment gap is the single most valuable intervention available heading into 2026.

 **Re-Engage the 8,823 Lost Non-Loyalty Customers**
-- Of **12,076** non-loyalty customers active in 2024, **8,823** did not return in 2025 — each conversion represents **~$872** in incremental annual revenue, making this a **~$7.7M** addressable opportunity.
+- Of **12,076** non-loyalty customers active in 2024, **8,823** did not return in 2025.
+Each conversion represents **~$872** in incremental annual revenue, making this a **~$7.7M** addressable opportunity.
 - The customers exist, the dollar value is known, the action is straightforward — a re-engagement campaign with loyalty enrollment incentives directly targets this recoverable opportunity.

 **Invest in Loyalty Program Maturation to Maximize Compounding Returns**
 - The loyalty AOV premium grew from **$51** in 2022 to **$94** in 2025 — the longer a customer remains enrolled, the more their spending diverges from non-members.
-- Acquisition campaigns should lead with loyalty enrollment as the primary offer - earlier enrollment means a longer compounding period and a higher lifetime revenue contribution per customer.
+- Acquisition campaigns should lead with loyalty enrollment as the primary offer.
+Earlier enrollment means a longer compounding period and a higher lifetime revenue contribution per customer.

 <h3 align="center">Regional Performance</h3>

 **Close APAC's Fulfillment Gap**
-- APAC averages **9.51 days to delivery** versus NA's **3.51-day benchmark** — **171%** longer, directly correlating with APAC's second-lowest recovery rate of **55%** in 2025.
+- APAC averages **9.51** days to delivery versus NA's **3.51**-day benchmark, **171%** longer, directly correlating with APAC's second-lowest recovery rate of **55%** in 2025.
-- Reducing APAC delivery times to within EMEA's **7.50-day benchmark** removes the most identifiable operational barrier in the region — with the longest delivery times and second-lowest recovery rate of 55%, fulfillment speed is the clearest friction point within Venturo's direct control.
+- Reducing APAC delivery times to within EMEA's **7.50**-day benchmark removes the most identifiable operational barrier in the region.
+With the longest delivery times and second-lowest recovery rate of 55%, fulfillment speed is the clearest friction point within Venturo's direct control.

 **Resolve the Marketing Attribution Gap**
 - **15%** of orders (**~16,129**) carry an ‘Unknown’ marketing channel - without knowing how these customers were acquired, Venturo cannot evaluate which channels are working or where acquisition spend is being wasted.